-Starting with the September 2019 test administration, test takers will be permitted to take the LSAT:
+Starting with the August 2023 test administration, test takers will be permitted to take the LSAT:

 - A total of seven times over a lifetime.

 In order to apply for an exemption to the test-taking limit policy, test takers should send an email to TTL@LSAC.org and provide a detailed explanation of the significant and extenuating circumstance that would justify such an exemption.
 In the email, please include:

 The deadline for submitting an appeal is five (5) business days prior to the registration deadline for the desired administration.
 A decision on the appeal will be announced to the test taker within five (5) business days from submission and are final: there are no further reviews of the appeal.
 If an appeal is approved, registration for the test must be done over the phone with an LSAC representative.